grover47/aws-bootcamp-cruddur-2023/journal/week0.md

 Created assett folder and uploaded screen shots for all homework.
 Updated in student portal, with my overview of what I did for homework assignments.

+#### Stretch Homework Assignments
+Created a support ticket requesting a service limitt increase for cloudwatch logs.
+Screenshot is uploaded in my assets folder via journal